-SP17 Indicator 71

-Indicator The number of applications permitted that would sterilise a mineral resource.

-Objective OB18

-Key Policies SP17 Related Policies M1

-Indicator Target Outcome Trigger

-The number of applications permitted that would sterilise a mineral resource. contrary to the policy Adoption 2016 One application permitted contrary to the policy framework.
+The number of applications permitted that would sterilise a mineral resource.
+No applications permitted contrary to the policy framework.
+Adoption 2016 One application permitted contrary to the policy framework.

 AMR 2017

 AMR 2018

 AMR 2019

 AMR 2020

+AMR 2021

+AMR 2022

 Action

-- A total of 21 applications were permitted within mineral safeguarding areas (Policy M1) over the monitoring period. - All approvals were considered to be in accordance with the policy framework and there are therefore no trigger applications for this indicator.
+- A total of 5 applications were permitted within mineral safeguarding areas (Policy M1) over the monitoring period. - All approvals were considered to be in accordance with the policy framework and there are therefore no trigger applications for this indicator.